AdobeDocs/experience-manager-65.en/help/sites-developing/framework.md

 # AEM Tagging Framework {#aem-tagging-framework}

+Tagging allows content to be categorized and organized.
+Tags can be classified by a namespace and a taxonomy.
+For detailed information about using tags:

+* See the document [Using Tags](/help/sites-authoring/tags.md) for information about tagging content as a content author.
+* See the document [Administering Tags](/help/sites-administering/tags.md) for an administrator's perspective about creating and managing tags, and to which content tags have been applied.

+This article focuses on the underlying framework which supports tagging in AEM and how to use it as a developer.

+## Introduction {#introduction}

 To tag content and use the AEM Tagging infrastructure:

 * The tag must exist as a node of type `[cq:Tag](#tags-cq-tag-node-type)` under the [taxonomy root node.](#taxonomy-root-node)